telerik/kendo-ui-core/docs/aspnet-mvc/asp-net-mvc-3.md

 > **Important**
 >
-> Do not forget to replace `kendo ui version` from the code snippets below with the current version of the product, e.g. `2013.2.918`.
+> Make sure you replace the `kendo ui version` from the code snippets below with the current version of the product&mdash;for example, `2013.2.918`.

 **Step 1** Open the layout of the application.
 By default, it is `Views/Shared/_Layout.cshtml`, or `Site.master` if using ASPX.